 - Oregano: Preferably Mexican Oregano!

-How do you make hatch green chile sauce? ( + tips)
+How to make hatch green chile sauce ( + tips)

 Begin by heating the olive oil in a small/medium saucepan over medium heat.
 Add the onions and garlic and sauté for 2-3 minutes, stirring often, until the onions are slightly translucent and soft.